-18. A candidate shall not normally be enrolled in Botany IIIB until he has passed Chemistry I. In special cases, terms in Chemistry I may be accepted.

-19. A candidate shall not normally be enrolled in Botany IIIA until he has passed Zoology I or has enrolled in it concurrently.
-In special cases, terms in Zoology I may be accepted.

-20. A candidate shall not normally be enrolled in Geology IIIA until he has passed Chemistry I. In special cases, terms in Chemistry I may be accepted.

-21. A candidate shall not be enrolled in Zoology II unless he has passed in either Chemistry I or Physics I. In special cases Terms in Chemistry I or Physics I may be accepted.

-22. A candidate shall not be enrolled in Zoology IIIB unless he has passed in a subject other than Zoology at Stage II.

-23. A candidate shall not be enrolled in Botany IIIB unless he has passed in a subject other than Botany at Stage II.

-24. A candidate shall not normally be enrolled in Genetics III unless he has --

-(a) passed Chemistry I and either Botany II or Zoology II; and

-(b) passed a second Stage II unit from Botany II, Chemistry II, Psychology II and Zoology II; and

-(c) enrolled concurrently in either Botany IIIA or Psychology III or Zoology IIIA.
+- 18. A candidate shall not normally be enrolled in Botany IIIB until he has passed Chemistry I. In special cases, terms in Chemistry I may be accepted. - 19.
+A candidate shall not normally be enrolled in Botany IIIA until he has passed Zoology I or has enrolled in it concurrently.
+In special cases, terms in Zoology I may be accepted. - 20.
+A candidate shall not normally be enrolled in Geology IIIA until he has passed Chemistry I. In special cases, terms in Chemistry I may be accepted. - 21.
+A candidate shall not be enrolled in Zoology II unless he has passed in either Chemistry I or Physics I. In special cases Terms in Chemistry I or Physics I may be accepted. - 22.
+A candidate shall not be enrolled in Zoology IIIB unless he has passed in a subject other than Zoology at Stage II. - 23.
+A candidate shall not be enrolled in Botany IIIB unless he has passed in a subject other than Botany at Stage II. - 24.
+A candidate shall not normally be enrolled in Genetics III unless he has - - (a) passed Chemistry I and either Botany II or Zoology II; and - (b) passed a second Stage II unit from Botany II, Chemistry II, Psychology II and Zoology II; and - (c) enrolled concurrently in either Botany IIIA or Psychology III or Zoology IIIA. - 25.
+Students may not offer Geography IIIB as part of their degree without the consent of the Head of the Department of Geography.
+(At least a Grade B pass at Stage II or Stage III will normally be a prerequisite.)

+CON-CESSIONS

-CON-CESSIONS 25. (a) Notwithstanding anything in regulation 3 hereof, a candidate with the permission of the Senate may take Pure Mathematics II without having passed in Pure Mathematics I. If the candidate passes in Pure Mathematics II he shall be credited with Pure Mathematics II, but shall not be credited with Pure Mathematics I as a unit for any University degree or diploma except in Engineering.
+26. (a) Notwithstanding anything in regulation 3 hereof, a candidate with the permission of the Senate may take Pure Mathematics II without having passed in Pure Mathematics I. If the candidate passes in Pure Mathematics II he shall be credited with Pure Mathematics II, but shall not be credited with Pure Mathematics I as a unit for any University degree or diploma except in Engineering.
 If the examiner certifies that the candidate, though failing in Pure Mathematics II, attained the standard of a pass in Pure Mathematics I, the candidate shall be credited with a pass in Pure Mathematics I.